KhronosGroup/Vulkan-Loader/BUILD.md

 - You may need to adjust some of the CMake options based on your platform.
 See the platform-specific sections later in this document.
 - The `update_deps.py` script fetches and builds the dependent repositories in the current directory when it is invoked.
-In this case, they are built in the `build` directory.
-- The `build` directory is also being used to build this (Vulkan-ValidationLayers) repository.
-But there shouldn't be any conflicts inside the `build` directory between the dependent repositories and the build files for this repository.
 - The `--dir` option for `update_deps.py` can be used to relocate the dependent repositories to another arbitrary directory using an absolute or relative path.
-- The `update_deps.py` script generates a file named `helper.cmake` and places it in the same directory as the dependent repositories (`build` in this case).
+- The `update_deps.py` script generates a file named `helper.cmake` and places it in the same directory as the dependent repositories.
   This file contains CMake commands to set the CMake `*_INSTALL_DIR` variables that are used to point to the install artifacts of the dependent repositories.
-You can use this file with the `cmake -C` option to set these variables when you generate your build files with CMake.
-This lets you avoid entering several `*_INSTALL_DIR` variable settings on the CMake command line.
+  The `-C helper.cmake` option is used to set these variables when you generate the build files.
 - If using "MINGW" (Git For Windows), you may wish to run `winpty update_deps.py` in order to avoid buffering all of the script's "print" output until the end and to retain the ability to interrupt script